How to Increase your Metabolism

 - Do aerobic exercise such as walking, biking or using a stair-climbing machine for at least 30 minutes.

-- Incorporate weight lifting or other muscle-building or maintenance programs.
+- Incorporate weight lifting exercises or other muscle-building or maintenance programs.
 The more muscle mass you have, the faster your metabolism.

 - Exercise twice a day if possible.
 Do your vigorous workout in the morning, and then take a walk after dinner.
 This way you will continue to burn calories at a higher pace for almost the entire 24 hours.